WebexCC-SA/LAB-2354/docs/lab1_returningCustomer.md

 ### Add a Play Message node for our welcome message

-> Connect the New Phone Contact to this Play Message node
+> Connect the New Phone Contact output node edge to this Play Message node
 >
 > Enable Text-To-Speech
 >